Skip to main content

 In the Post Types Translation section, make the post types translatable, including custom post types created with Meta Box

-After enabling the translatable option for the post types, just input the translation version in the post editor by clicking on the “+” button.
+After enabling the translatable option for the post types, in the Translation Management submenu, choose the post you want to translate

 To display the translation of posts, you can use any page builder or MB Views.
 Then the translation versions will be automatically displayed when the reader clicks on the language switcher.